 Central American States (Costa Rica, Guatemala and Panama)

-The Free Trade Agreement between the EFTA States and the Central American States was signed in Trondheim, Norway, on 24 June 2013.
+The EFTA States signed a Free Trade Agreement with the Central American States in Trondheim, Norway, on 24 June 2013.
 The EFTA States and the Central American States signed the Protocol of Accession of Guatemala to the EFTA-Central America Free Trade Agreement in Schaan, Liechtenstein, on 22 June 2015.
-The agreement entered into force on 19 August 2014 for Costa Rica, Panama and Norway, on 29 August 2014 for Liechtestein and Switzerland and on 5 September 2014 for Iceland.
+The Agreement entered into force on 19 August 2014 for Costa Rica, Panama and Norway, on 29 August 2014 for Liechtestein and Switzerland and on 5 September 2014 for Iceland.
 The entry into force is pending for Guatemala.
 Negotiations with Honduras are on hold.

 As a broad-based agreement, the FTA covers trade in goods, trade in services, investment, competition, the protection of intellectual property rights, government procurement, trade and sustainable development, and cooperation.
 In the area of trade in goods, EFTA abolishes all customs duties on industrial products as of the entry into force of the Agreement, whereas the Central American States will do so after a transitional period.
 The Agreement foresees the possibility for other Central American States to join the FTA.

-The Agreement consists of 13 Chapters and 21 Annexes, covering the following main subjects:
+The Agreement consists of 13 Chapters and 21 Annexes.
+The Agreement covers the following main subjects:

 - Trade in Goods